signladmin/master/docs/intermediate-guide/pi-pool-tutorial/core-online.md

 rsync -av $HOME/stakepoolscripts/cardano/${NODE_CONFIG}/* $HOME/stakepoolscripts/bin
 ```

 Martin hosts checksums for his files as well.
-You can learn how in the README files in the stakpoolscripts folder.
+You can learn how in the README files in the stakpoolscripts/bin folder.

 I am in the habit of pulling updates, running a check against the repo and gathering copies of any binaries needed for USB transfer to the cold machine.
 These would include the latest $HOME/stakepoolscripts/bin folder and a copy of the cardano-cli binary in $HOME/.local/bin. the rsync backup we take further down in this guide will copy everything necessary and it can be used to update the cold machines environment to match the core machine.

 #### Common.inc

 Create a variable for testnet magic, Byron to Shelley epoch value and a variable to determine whether we are on mainnet or testnet.
-If on testnet we append the magic value onto our CONFIG\_NET variable.
+If on testnet we append the magic value onto our CONFIG_NET variable.

 ```bash
 echo export MAGIC=$(cat ${NODE_FILES}/${NODE_CONFIG}-shelley-genesis.json | jq -r '.networkMagic') >> ${HOME}/.adaenv; . ${HOME}/.adaenv